Neri Maria Corsini

 Neri Maria Corsini (19 May 1685 - 6 December 1770) was an Italian nobleman, a Catholic priest and cardinal and a leading patron of the arts.
 A scion from an old Florentine family, he began his career in the service of the Grand Dukes of Tuscany and spent much time at the European courts.
-After moving to Rome in In 1726, he lived with his uncle, Cardinal Lorenzo Corsini, who was elected Pope in 1730 and took the name Clement XII.
+After moving to Rome in 1726, he lived with his uncle, Cardinal Lorenzo Corsini, who was elected Pope in 1730 and took the name Clement XII.
 His uncle appointed him as a cardinal.
 When the Pope became partially incapacitated, Neri Maria took on a key role in the papal reign of Clement XII.
-He dealt with the politics and diplomacy of the Holy See as well as in large building projects in Rome.
-He took measures to protect and improve the cultural heritage such as by opening the Capitoline Museums to the public in 1734.
+He dealt with the politics and diplomacy of the Holy See as well as large building projects in Rome.
+He took measures to protect and improve the cultural heritage, such as by opening the Capitoline Museums to the public in 1734.

 Life

 Born in Florence, Corsini was the second of the two sons of Filippo Corsini and Lucrezia Rinuccini of the influential Corsini family.
-He traveled widely through Europe between 1709-1713.
+He travelled widely through Europe between 1709-1713.
 Following this, he was appointed to serve as the ambassador of the Grand Duchy of Tuscany to France in 1709, followed by serving that same office in England.
 He acted as Minister Plenipotentiary to the negotiations which resulted in the Treaty of the Hague in 1720.

 After the death of his patron, Grand Duke Cosimo III de' Medici in 1723, Corsini moved to Rome, where in 1726 he became the secretary of his uncle, Cardinal Lorenzo Corsini, serving him until his election as pope, under the name of Pope Clement XII in 1730.
 His uncle then named him a cardinal deacon in pectore at the consistory of 14 August 1730.
 His creation as cardinal was made public in December of that same year, and he was given as his titular church the Church of S. Adriano - which was deconsecrated in 1946 and returned to its archaeological state as the Roman Senate House.

-After this, Corsini donated the library of the Agonal Palace, his uncle's former residence, to the Holy See and opened his open library to the public.
+After this, Corsini donated the library of the Agonal Palace, his uncle's former residence, to the Holy See and opened his library to the public.
 The Vatican Librarian Giovanni Gaetano Bottari was his advisor.
 He then exercised several roles in the Roman Curia.
 He was also persuaded to seek Holy Orders, becoming a priest in 1733, after which he was named Prefect of the Supreme Tribunal of the Apostolic Signatura.